10 Types of Frogs in Oregon

 • Average Lifespan: 7 or 8 years to 15-20 years

 The rocky mountain-tailed frog is a species that one can only find in the United States and Canada.
 Its natural habitats include the states of Oregon, Idaho, Montana, Washington, and British Columbia.
-You can find it in the mountains of both the Rocky and the Columbia ranges.
+You can find it in the Rocky and Columbia ranges.

 These types of frogs in Oregon prefer to live in mountain streams with steep gradients and swift currents.
-It is most comfortable in permanently wooded streams that have clean, frigid water, a substrate of boulders or cobble, and very little silt.
+It is most comfortable in permanently wooded streams with clean, frigid water, a substrate of boulders or cobble, and very little silt.

 Their bodies may be brown, olive-gray, or reddish-brown, and they would have spots of yellow or gray.
-Their skin has a granular texture, and a dark stripe runs across each of their eyes.
+Their skin has a granular texture and a dark stripe runs across each eye.
 The hue of the ventral side of the body is cream, white, or pinkish pallor.

 The Rocky Mountain-Tailed Frog is unique because it does not have tympana, which are external eardrums.
 The toes on the extremities of their hind legs are noticeably wider than the other toes.